Decaying warm dark matter revisited: Parameter constraints

 While the $N_{\text{eff,ini,dwdm}}$ and $m$ priors are fairly generous, the lifetime prior lies at somewhat small values of $\tau$, roughly corresponding to the short-lived regime of the DCDM model in references~\cite{nygaard2020, poulin2016}.
 Although we expect the very long-lived region of parameter space to also be viable, small lifetimes constitute the relevant regime for addressing the $H_0$ tension~\cite{nygaard2020}, and ultimately, this regime is not necessarily short-lived for a DWDM species due to time dilation of the lifetime.

 Figure~\ref{fig_triangle} illustrates posteriors for and correlations between the aforementioned parameters specific to the DWDM model.
 First and foremost, we observe that all one-dimensional posteriors obtain their maximum values at an endpoint of the prior range (with the exception of the Planck+BAO lifetime due to poor binning).
 Thus, we find no detection of a decaying warm species, although the data does admit a modest component of DWDM.
 All constraints on these parameters are therefore upper bounds, and can be found in table~\ref{tab:constraints}.
-In the very short-lived limit, data will be unable to constrain the lifetime, so we expect the lifetime posterior to plateau at values below the lower endpoint on the prior, as is the case for the short-lived DCDM model~\cite{nygaard2020}.
-Decreasing the lower prior bound therefore adds arbitrarily much posterior volume, so we can obtain no meaningful upper bound on $\log_{10} \tau$.
-The other parameters of course evade this issue since they have a physically motivated lower bound of zero; however, due to the long tail in the $m$ posterior, we also expect our constraint on the mass to vary slightly with the upper prior bound (for example, reference~\cite{abellan2021neutrino} use a physically motivated upper bound on the mass prior and thereby find much tighter constraints on $m$).
+From conducting additional small MCMC runs with various lifetime priors, we find that the posterior always obtains its maximum at the lower lifetime bound.
+Decreasing the lower prior bound therefore shifts the obtained bounds, so we can obtain no meaningful upper bound on $\log_{10} \tau$.
+The other parameters evade this issue since they have a physically motivated lower bound of zero; however, due to the long tail in the $m$ posterior, we also expect our constraint on the mass to vary slightly with the upper prior bound (for example, reference~\cite{abellan2021neutrino} use a physically motivated upper bound on the mass prior and thereby find much tighter constraints on $m$).

 Another issue inherent in the DWDM posterior comes from a volume effect: When the abundance $N_\text{eff,ini,dwdm}$ approaches $0$, the lifetime and mass parameters must become unconstrained, giving a significant boost to the posterior volume around $N_\text{eff,ini,dwdm}\approx 0$.
 As a consequence, when marginalized over the lifetime and mass, the posterior will unfairly favour the $N_\text{eff,ini,dwdm}\approx 0$ region\footnote{This phenomenon is common in $\Lambda$CDM extensions since they must, by definition, include some abundance parameter such that any additional model parameters become unconstrained at the vanishing of the former.
 Early dark energy models are a typical example; for an investigation using a profile likelihood, see reference~\cite{Herold:2021ksg}.}.
 Profile likelihood methods have proven very succesful at evading such volume effects (e.g.~\cite{Gomez-Valent:2022hkb, Herold:2021ksg, Hamann_2012}), but we leave a further investigation of the consequence for the DWDM model open to future work.